What are speed limits for?

 There used to be a statistical basis to limits.
 You measured the natural speed of traffic along a given road in free-flowing conditions.
 You then assumed that 15% of the drivers were going too fast and set the limit at the 85th percentile.
 Limits were designed to reflect the idea that most drivers were responsible – otherwise why let them have licences in the first place?

 Actually, it’s a good bet.
 Most drivers – despite the best attempts to paint them as kitten-killing baby-eaters – won’t drive so fast they put themselves or others in danger.
 No-one wants to crash, and a road has a natural alignment and ‘feel’ that gives it a natural speed limit.
-Most people don’t do 90 down a singletrack, blind country lane.
+Most people don’t do 90 down a singletrack, blind country lane and if they do, a limit’s unlikely to stop them.

 This “85th percentile” rule gave us 60mph limits in the countryside and 30mph limits in towns.
 It worked for years – since the 1930s – and meant new drivers and those unfamiliar with a road had an idea of the speed they should drive at.
 Limits at the 85th percentile gave the Police a stick too – when they needed it – to beat people going too quickly.
 But they left most people alone.
 The majority drove around the limit speed because, in effect, the majority set it.